LuxCoreRender/WindowsCompile/README.txt

 cd C:\Path\to\luxcorerender\WindowsCompile\
 .\cmake-build-x64.bat

-(You can copy the file from an explorer window and paste it in the command prompto via right click -> paste) The first run of the build process will take around 30 minutes (depending on your CPU) and the linking process may consume a lot of RAM.
+(You can copy the file from an explorer window and paste it in the command prompt via right click -> paste) The first run of the build process will take around 30 minutes (depending on your CPU) and the linking process may consume a lot of RAM.